TomMcKenna1/nutrilytics-backend/README.md

 ## API Endpoints

 All v1 endpoints are prefixed with `/api/v1`.
 Authentication is handled via Firebase ID tokens passed as a Bearer token in the `Authorization` header.
+Redis is used internally to cache validated tokens and reduce the number of external verification requests.

 ---